Wang Lang (Cao Wei): Late life and death

 After Wang Lang objected to Cao Rui's palace-building project, he noticed that Cao Rui had a small imperial harem and wrote to Cao Rui stating that an emperor should have more concubines in order to continue the imperial bloodline with more offspring.
 This time, Cao Rui wholeheartedly agreed with Wang Lang and started expanding the size of his imperial harem.
 Wang's advice had a profound influence: Nine years after Wang Lang's death, Cao Rui even ordered beautiful married women all be formally seized unless their husbands were able to ransom them, and that they would be married to soldiers instead – except that the most beautiful among them would become his concubines.
-Despite protests from some officials, this decree was apparently carried out, much to the distress of his people.
+Despite protests from some officials (including Zhang Mao), this decree was apparently carried out, much to the distress of his people.

 Wang Lang later focused on academic works and had published several books that were well received at the time.
 He died in 228 and was given the posthumous title "Marquis Cheng" (成侯), literally meaning "marquis of establishment".
 He was succeeded by his son Wang Su, who continued serving as an official in Wei.